morimoe/MiniBank/README.md

 MiniBank simulates a simplified online banking application.
 An authenticated user can:

-- view their account and balance
+- view their profile, accounts and balances
 - consult their transaction history
 - perform a fictional transfer to another account